mirte-robot/mirte-documentation/doc/tutorials/programming_mcu.rst

 1. Add 'https://github.com/stm32duino/BoardManagerFiles/raw/master/STM32/package_stm_index.json' to 'File' > 'Settings' > 'Additional Boards Manager URLs'
 2. Install 'STM32 Cores' from 'Tools' > 'Board: xxxx' > 'Boards Manager...'
 3. Select 'Generic STM32F1 series' as 'Board', and make sure the other settings are as in the image below.
-4. Compile and run will compile locally and upload the hex to Mirte (passwd: mirte_mirte)
+4. Compile and run will compile locally and upload the hex to MIRTE (passwd: mirte_mirte)

 .. image:: ../_images/Mirte_Arduino_IDE.png
   :width: 600
-  :alt: Mirte Arduino IDE
+  :alt: MIRTE Arduino IDE